dilanx/craco/README.md

 We are grateful to [@timarney](https://github.com/timarney) the creator of [react-app-rewired](https://github.com/timarney/react-app-rewired) for his original idea.

-Also, please note that the configuration style of this plugin tends to be influenced by the way [Vue CLI](https://cli.vuejs.org/guide/) does it.
+Also, please note that the configuration style of this plugin has been greatly influenced by the way [Vue CLI](https://cli.vuejs.org/guide/) does it.

 **Please Note:**